skyCreateXian/tool/README.md

   Inspection process:

   1. We try to cut the image equally.
-T * t uses multi process and shared memory mechanism for parallel detection.
+T * T uses multi process and shared memory mechanism for parallel detection.

   2. The detection method uses Hal feature to extract image features.